 \section{Insurers' utility maximisation strategy}

+The problem of optimal reinsurance from the insurer's perspective has been well studied in the literature for particular retention functions and various objectives for the insurer.
+While a key focus of this work is on the behaviour of the reinsurer, in this section we present the solution to the insurers' optimal reinsurance problem in our framework, for a fixed but unspecified retention function.
+The insurers' optimal demand for different reinsurance contracts given a fixed price will be key to solving the reinsurer's optimal pricing problem.

-Each insurer has their own model for their losses, given by the compensating measure $\nu_k(dz,dt) = \lambda_k F_k(dz) dt$.
-One may view this as follows: each insurer has a model $\P_k$ for the losses such that the compensating measure for $N(dz,dt)$ under $\P_k$ is $\nu_k(dz,dt)$.
-Taking this viewpoint, we write $\P_k$ for the probability measure associated to insurer-$k$'s beliefs.
-Given their beliefs about the loss, each insurer seeks to maximise their expected utility.
-We assume that insurer-$k$ has an exponential, or constant absolute risk aversion (CARA), utility function $u_k(x) = -\frac{1}{\gamma_k} e^{-\gamma_k x}$ with risk aversion parameter $\gamma_k > 0$. \begin{optimization} Insurer-$k$ seeks the contract parameter that attains the supremum
+In our setting, each insurer seeks to maximise their expected utility, given their beliefs about the losses.
+We assume that insurer-$k$ has an exponential, or constant absolute risk aversion (CARA), utility function $u_k(x) = -\frac{1}{\gamma_k} e^{-\gamma_k x}$ with risk aversion parameter $\gamma_k > 0$.